16 Fun Things to do on Long Island, New York

-Even after living in Long Island, New York for over 10 years, I am still surprised by how many beautiful places Long Island has to offer!
-New York City is great but the charming suburbs of Long Island offers castles, lighthouses, beautiful beaches, gardens, gold coast mansions, vineyards, and hiking, to name a few.
+Wondering what to do on Long Island?
+I am still surprised by how many beautiful places Long Island has to offer!
+New York City is great but the charming suburbs of Long Island offers castles, lighthouses, beautiful beaches, gardens, gold coast mansions, vineyards, and hiking to name a few.
 So have you made it out to Long Island yet?
-If not, here are 13 + awesome things to do on Long Island that will have you planning your day-trip out!
+If not, here are 15 + awesome things to do on Long Island that will have you planning your day-trip out!

 Long Island is broken up into two counties, Nassau and Suffolk county.
 While you might have only heard of the Hamptons or Montauk, Long Island has way more to offer.

 To really experience the best things to do on Long Island, we will be exploring both counties on this list!